torch/nn/doc/criterion.md

 end
 ```

 By default, the losses are averaged over observations for each minibatch.
 However, if the field `sizeAverage` is set to `false`, the losses are instead summed for each minibatch.
+Because of the current weighted average implementation, for weights to have any effect you need to disable minibatch averaging (by setting `sizeAverage` to `false`).

 <a name="nn.CrossEntropyCriterion"></a>